- Special Series

 Paul’s Linkedin profile

 Amy S. Kaufman is a writer and former professor who specializes in Arthurian legend, Chaucer, and medievalism in popular culture.
-She’s co-authoring the forthcoming book, Misusing the Middle Ages, with Paul Sturtevant, and she’s Director of Conferences for the International Society for the Study of Medievalism.
-You can find her scholarship at http://independent.academia.edu/KaufmanAmy, her creative work at www.asbondi.com, and her snarky opinions on Twitter as @drdarkage.
+She’s co-authoring the forthcoming book, Misusing the Middle Ages, with Paul Sturtevant, and she’s Co-Director of Conferences for the International Society for the Study of Medievalism.
+You can find more information about her work at amyskaufman.com or follow her on Twitter at @drdarkage.

 Robert mainly works on urban and episcopal history in Italy in the tenth to twelfth centuries but also has a strong interest in the portrayal of the Middle Ages in modern media.
 He is currently researching the impact of computer games on learning and the influence of game objectives on players’ perceptions of the middle ages.
 He has published several articles on medieval Italian history and on history and modern media, and is currently editing a volume titled Historical Accuracy and Authenticity: Interacting with the Medieval in the Modern World.
 He is a lecturer in Early Medieval History at the University of Winchester, where his teaching includes the module The Middle Ages in Computer Games, and has worked as a research consultant for Paradox Interactive on Crusader Kings II.
 He tweets @RobEHoughton.